A/N: The first chapters are dark, but it gets better in the third

 With the deal finished and the money delivered late that night Isawa had no more use for the small child, so he placed lots of garbage bags inside each other and took them to the shower.
 He then collected a kitchen knife which he hid underneath the carpet in the bathroom.

 "Shinichi," he said with a smile as he awakened the small child that was sucking his thumb and carried him to the shower, "we're going to move to our real home now, so you have to take a shower."
 Isawa helped the boy undress and placed him in the bathtub.
-Shinichi directly became alert when he felt the coldness of the steel, whereas the man pulled out the knife from underneath the carpet and raised it to kill the boy.
+Shinichi directly became alert when he felt the coldness of the porcelain, whereas the man pulled out the knife from underneath the carpet and raised it to kill the boy.
 Shinichi turned on the shower and as he got drenched in the cold water he threw himself backwards, just as the man made a strike towards him and grazed him.
 Isawa fell into the bathtub and Shinichi stared at the small wound in his arm before he saw the shining blade of the knife and dashed out of the bathroom, running for the door, the door which they had started to leave unlocked since Shinichi only sat in his room, and disappeared out into the night.

 As he entered an alley he felt the hard gravel underneath his feet, cutting them bloody, but he kept running.
 He fled, avoiding all humans, thinking that the world hated him for something he didn't understand, but what he didn't know was that soon after he'd fled, his father and the police force broke down the door to find the couple arguing.
 The kidnappers stayed silent and only stated that the child ran away, but the police found the blood on the cleaned knife and the couple was later charged with multiple kidnapping-murder cases.
 They avoided the death sentence by revealing where the bodies were buried and even though Shinichi's body was never found his parents were forced to declare him dead, and Shinichi wasn't heard from in a very long time.